-AP inter result 2019 to be declared today
+AP inter result 2019 declared, Check BIEAP Inter 1st, 2nd year results here

 India

-New Delhi, Apr 12: The AP inter result 2019 is expected to be declared today.
-The results once declared will be available on the official website.
+New Delhi, Apr 12: The AP inter result 2019 has been declared today.
+The results are now available on the official website.
+Last year also, the AP inter result was declared on April 12.

 The exams were conducted between February 28 and March 18.
 Last year over 4 lakh candidates took parti in the exam and the overall pass percentage was 73.3 per cent.
 The results once declared will be available on bieap.gov.in.